wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Ho Jao Aazad](https://www.youtube.com/watch?v=V-VJki-Bbyc) : This is actually not a documentary but a music video by super talented [Zoe Viccaji](https://twitter.com/Zoeviccaji) and shot brilliantly.
 I thought about mentioning it because it shows a lot of famous touristic landmarks in Northern Pakistan.
 I am damn sure those places look more beautiful than shown in this video.
   - This timelapse [video](https://www.facebook.com/Moojoz/videos/1546229875674566/?hc_ref=NEWSFEED) is a gift for the lovers of Hunza Valley & Nanga Parbat.
 It took almost a year for the photographers from [Moojoz](https://www.facebook.com/Moojoz/?hc_ref=NEWSFEED) to capture content for this video.
   - Checkout this [video](https://www.facebook.com/mangobaaz/videos/547716132057429/?hc_ref=NEWSFEED) to find out 17 gorgeous places that are NOT in the North of Pakistan.
+  - Megan Smith from [MeganoTravels](https://www.facebook.com/meganotravels1/) spent two weeks (Oct/Nov 2016) traveling about 3000 km in Pakistan (with [Travelore Adventures](https://www.facebook.com/TraveloreAdventures/?pnref=story)), discovering what it has to offer in beauty, culture, diversity, history, and religion.
+This is a [video](https://vimeo.com/198610026) which she compiled and shared on her facebook page

 ### Collection of Breathtaking Photos